SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 - ✦ ≤11: 2 damage
 - ★ 12–16: 4 damage
 - ✸ 17: 5 damage; an ally adjacent to the target can make a free strike\
-    **Effect**: The target can’t use triggered actions until the start of the next round.
+    Effect: The target can’t use triggered actions until the start of the next round.

 #### DWARF SECURER